 Gdańsk looks fabulous in winter.
 Winter, like a skilled retoucher, masks all imperfections of this world with a thick layer of snow.
 The views often become almost monochromatic, almost graphic.
 It's a very interesting time to photograph because you can see completely new pictures in well-known places.
 Winter forces drone enthusiasts to hunt for a "weather window" in which there will be interesting light, and snow, wind and frost will allow them to fly and take photos.
 I invite you to watch Gdańsk in winter!

-You can see more photos from this amazing city in the gallery: Gdańsk from the sky, Summer in Gdańsk and Autumn in Gdańsk.
+You can see more photos from this amazing city in the galleries: Gdansk by night, Gdańsk from the sky, Summer in Gdańsk and Autumn in Gdańsk.

 Winter, snowy, windy and exceptionally cool evening in Gdańsk.
 I came to the center to photograph the city in the sunset.
 Unfortunately in the meantime the weather did a trick and the clouds came.
 That's why I walked around the city for over an hour waiting for the lights to turn on in order to take a few night photos with the drone.
 I have to admit that this little flying machine coped with quite a strong wind and I was able to take some still pictures.

 Flying a drone over the city is mesmerizing and I think it can be addictive.
 The views that can be seen from this perspective is almost fairytale.
 In addition, in the evening one of my favorite color combinations appears - blue and yellow - perfectly complementing cold and warm colors.

 Frozen Motława and snow-covered hotels, apartments and restaurants on the Granary Island in the center of Gdańsk.
 More night photos from this amazing city you cen see in the gallery: Gdańsk by night.